Shane (novel): Critical reception

 Richard S. Wheeler has written of Shane and its author: "This was Jack Schaefer’s first novel.
 He preferred in later years to write stories less mythic and more attuned to the real West....
 Although he is little known, and the volume of his work is small, he surely ranks as one of this nation’s greatest."
 The novel has frequently been honored by the Western Writers of America as one of the best of the modern genre.

 Marc Simmons wrote, "By any standard of measurement, Jack Schaefer's Shane rates as a classic in the literature of the American West.
 William Nauenberg wrote in The Objective Standard that "Shane by Jack Schaefer is an invigorating tale of heroism that celebrates the fundamental power of the good in human life and its ability to defeat evil."

 Publication

 Argosy Version

 Shane was originally published by Argosy, an American pulp magazine.
 It was published as Rider from Nowhere, a three-part serial, beginning in July 1946.
 This version was also somewhat shorter.
 Most notably, it did not include the famous early scene in which Shane and Joe Starrett bond while working together to remove a large stump.
+Harry Steeger, the editor of Argosy at that time, commented later that when the manuscript arrived, "[it] was so badly typed, single spaced all the way through, dog-eared looking and altogether amateurish in appearance, it should have been returned at once.
+But an editor started to read it, stuck with it and couldn't put it down until the last word."